areeseb/areeseb.github.io/mapmatching.md

 $$P(A, B) =  \frac{1}{2q}\sum_{a_j∈A} \min_{b∈∂B}||a_j - b || + \frac{1}{2r} \sum_{b_k∈B} \min_{a∈∂A} ||b_k - a ||$$

-The advantage of the PoLiS metric is that it performs better with some of the alignment issues illustrated in figure 4, such as A and D. In these cases the difference is that it calculates the distance not only from vertex-to-vertex but from vertices in on feature to the nearest point in the other feature, regardless if it's a vertex or point along one of the edges.
+The advantage of the PoLiS metric is that it performs better with some of the alignment issues illustrated in figure 4, such as A and D. In these cases the PoLiS metric measures the distances not only from vertex-to-vertex but from vertices in one feature to the nearest point in the other feature, regardless if it's a vertex or point along one of the edges.

 Additionally, the PoLiS metric is less sensitive to small changes in translation and rotation, which can be common when geographic data isn't handled carefully.